 Grade Crossings Regulations: what you need to know

-There are about 14,000 public and 9,000 private grade crossings along more than 40,000 kilometres of federally regulated railway track in Canada.
-Transport Canada's Grade Crossings Regulations (the regulations) help to improve safety at these grade crossings.
+There are about 14,000 public and 9,000 private grade crossings along more than 40,000 kilometres of federally-regulated railway tracks in Canada.
+Transport Canada's Grade Crossings Regulations (the regulations) help improve safety at these crossings.

 On this page